smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

             y2 = plot_data2.Y_Array

             # we also requested the Reference Decay, which is an internal data,
             # not a 'parameter'.
-It is therefore passed as part of the graph_data_in
+It is therefore passed as part of the
-            # named tuple.
-If it is not requested, that part of the named tuple will
+            # graph_data_in named tuple.
+If it is not requested, that part of
-            # obviously be empty.
+            # the named tuple will obviously be empty.
-            # Other such internal data may be added to graph_data_in in future versions
+            # Other such internal data may be added to graph_data_in in future
-            # in a (hopefully) backward compatible way.
+            # versions in a (hopefully) backward compatible way.
             # Note that this function DOES NOT use the Reference Decay (aka IRF).
             # This is just to show how to request it and get to the data

-            ref_decay_data = graph_data_in.Reference_Decay
+            ref_decay_data = graph_plugin_data.Reference_Decay
             ref_decay_name = ref_decay_data.Plot_Name
             ref_decay_x = ref_decay_data.X_Array
             ref_decay_y = ref_decay_data.Y_Array

             # processing of the incoming data

             if (len(x1) != len(x2)):